 Two loopholes were left in the conference decisions: each nation could build all the submarines it pleased, and the matter of flying machines was not touched.
 These loopholes were the safeguards that the capitalist governments wanted, in order to modernize their methods of warfare.
 The battleship is obsolete, as any midshipman can tell.
 The experiments that were conducted with the battleship "Jutland" indicated clearly that an aeroplane can destroy any ship that floats on the waves.
-Hence the mad haste with the leading imperialisl nations

-Are the mad haste with the leading imperialish nations are building aircraft.
+Hence the mad haste with the leading imperialisl nations are building aircraft.
 France, for some time, has had the lead and today presents a serious menace, not only to Great Britain's hegemony in Europe, but to the very safety of the British Isles.
 During the first eleven months of 1922, France built 3,300 aeroplanes for military and "commercial" purposes, and placed orders for 1,200 more machines.
 The program for 1923 calls for 220 air squadrons, of ten planes each.
 In other words, at the end of 1923, the French air fleet should comprise 6,700 machines!